offbyone/ideas/content/old/events/vanishing-point.md

+---
-Title: Vanishing point
+title: Vanishing point
+slug: vanishing-point
-date: 2003-08-31 10:52
+date: "2003-08-31 10:52"
+category: life
+tags:
+  - apology
+  - appreciation
+  - moving
+  - simon
+  - skydiving
 author: offby1
-category: life
-tags: apology, appreciation, moving, simon, skydiving
-slug: vanishing-point
 status: published
+---
 So sorry about having dropped from the face of the earth for a week, folks.
 I know my readership isn't huge, but i suspect at least one or two people missed me :)

 So, here's the scoop: The downtime resulted from Char and I moving, and shaw not moving as fast as we did, due to some wiring issues.
 I spent tuesday to today with no net access, which meant no mailserver, no webserver, etc. Very crappy.
 And, as i'm sure you can all imagine, also very jitter-inducing.